-Children in this program attend classes alongside their classmates and we “meet them where they are.”
-They, with guidance provided by specialists, have their needs met through an experiential project-based holistic approach.
+Children in this program attend classes alongside their classmates while we “meet them where they are.”
+They, with guidance provided by specialists, have their needs met through an experiential, project-based, holistic approach.

-Children receiving education services through individualized planning and ongoing support CAN and WILL learn in a proven loving and supportive environment which fosters every child’s ability to shine.
+Children receiving education services through individualized planning and ongoing support CAN and WILL learn in a proven loving and supportive environment, that fosters every child’s ability to shine.

-The Individual Education Services support those who have the following and related challenges:
+The Individual Education Services Program (IESP) supports children who have the following and related challenges:

-The admissions process for new students to the IES Program requires additional documentation and evaluation.
-Acceptance is selective and based on the results of a professional review of the student’s current and past school and medical records, reports and test results and current and past academic experiences.
-It also requires a two-day visit in the classroom and, possibly, follow up with professionals who see the child and assist the family on behalf of the child.
-Parents who continue to be interested in placing their child in the IES Program should submit all documentation immediately following a school tour.
+The admissions process for new students to IESP requires additional documentation and evaluation.
+Acceptance is selective and based on the results of a professional review of the student’s current and past school and medical records, reports and test results, and current and past academic experiences.
+It also requires a two-day visit in the classroom and, possibly, follow up with professionals who assist the school and family in determining if our school is a “right fit.”
+Parents interested in placing their child in the IES Program should submit all documentation immediately following a school tour.

 Children receiving Individual Educational Services learn about their specific learning style – including both strengths and challenges.
 They learn how to work effectively, build specific skills, and discover meaningful strategies to ensure success throughout their lives.

-Each child’s support team includes faculty, staff, parents, and where involved, outside service providers.
-An individualized plan is collaboratively developed and continuously revised through observation, interviews and on-going analyses.
+Each child’s support team includes faculty, staff, parents, and where indicated, outside service providers.
+An individualized plan is collaboratively developed and continuously revised through observation, interviews. and on-going analyses.
 As part of the collaborative process, the team helps the student to set both long – and short-term goals while celebrating successes along the way.

-Formal communication with parents regarding each student’s progress occurs through a digital portfolio, informal communication, and quarterly meetings.
+Formal communication with parents regarding each student’s progress occurs through a digital portfolio, informal communication, student narratives, and quarterly meetings.

-To learn more about enrolling your child, see our Admissions Page
+To learn more about enrolling your child, contact our Admissions Team.